understandable-machine-intelligence-lab/Quantus/README.md

 <details>
 <summary><b>Localisation</b></summary>
-tests if the explainable evidence is centered around a region of interest (RoI).
-Such RoI may be defined around an object by a bounding box, a segmentation mask or, a cell within a grid.
+tests if the explainable evidence is centered around a region of interest (RoI) which may be defined around an object by a bounding box, a segmentation mask or, a cell within a grid
      <br><br>
 <ul>
     <li><b>Pointing Game </b><a href="https://arxiv.org/abs/1608.00507">(Zhang et al., 2018)</a>: checks whether attribution with the highest score is located within the targeted object